BRUUN HYLDIG DUO

 In 2015 Bruun Hyldig Duo released their third cd with vocal works be O. Messiaen.
 See more here.

-Pianist Kristoffer Nyholm Hyldig made his concert début in 2010 at the Royal Danish Academy of Music, but for many years he has been a very active contributor to Danish music culture as a soloist, chamber musician and accompanist.
+Pianist Kristoffer Nyholm Hyldig made his concert début in 2010 at the Royal Danish Academy of Music, and for many years he has been a very active contributor to Danish music culture as a soloist, chamber musician and accompanist.
 He has performed with orchestras conducted by, among others, Michael Schønwandt and Jean Thorel, as well as the Turangalîla Symphony with the Royal Danish Orchestra and Michael Boder.
 He was awarded the Jury’s Special Prize in the 2009 EU Piano Competition in 2009, the Jakob Gade Scholarship, the Léonie Sonning Music Foundation Scholarship and, most recently, the Danish Music Critics Award.
-He has also produced recordings to be used in several Zentropa-produced movies and plays regularly at the Royal Theatre in Copenhagen.
+He has also produced recordings to be used in several Zentropa-produced movies and is a founder of Messiaen Quartet Copenhagen.